TREATMENT OF PSORIASIS

 Prescription creams and ointments can be a good place to start for mild psoriasis.
 These are medications that are applied to the body to decrease the inflammation in the skin.
 For moderate to severe disease, and for patients who have systemic symptoms, they may not always be appropriate.
 The most common topical treatments are topical corticosteroids and vitamin D analogues.

 Phototherapy, or light therapy, involves exposing the skin to ultraviolet light on a regular basis.
 This is done under medical supervision, and it can help to clear the skin lesions of psoriasis.
 Sometimes it can be used in combination with systemic therapies.
 Our office is one of the few offices in Houston to offer phototherapy.
 Please note, that indoor tanning is NOT a substitute for in-office UV therapy.
 Indoor tanning raises the risk of melanoma by up to 59%, and it is not recommended by dermatologists.
+At Village Dermatology we can offer this service directly to our patients.

 Traditional systemic medications: